dinukaly/HutchDataStallWatchdog/README.md

 5. On the phone, enable `Watchdog enabled`.
 6. Confirm the persistent notification is visible.

-After the app is installed and the watchdog is enabled, you can unplug the phone.
-The service runs on the phone itself; Android Studio does not need to stay connected.

 ## Command-line build

 If your machine has Android SDK and Gradle available: